0xSardius/base-wallet-inspector-miniapp/SETUP.md

 ## Testing

-1. Open the app in a Farcaster client (Warpcast, etc.)
+**Important**: You must test via ngrok tunnel in Farcaster.
+The SDK requires a Farcaster client context and HTTPS.

+1. **Start dev server**: `npm run dev`
+2. **Start ngrok** (in new terminal): `ngrok http 3000`
+3. **Whitelist tunnel**: Open the ngrok HTTPS URL in your browser first
+4. **Test in Farcaster**: Use the [Preview Tool](https://farcaster.xyz/~/developers/mini-apps/preview) with your ngrok URL
-2. The app will auto-authenticate using Quick Auth
+5. The app will auto-authenticate using Quick Auth
-3. Your wallet address will be automatically loaded
+6. Your wallet address will be automatically loaded
-4. You can also manually enter any Base wallet address to explore
+7. You can also manually enter any Base wallet address to explore

+See [TESTING.md](./TESTING.md) for detailed testing instructions.

 ## Features